Projection method for mean resolvent analysis of periodic flows: Linear input-output analysis of periodic flow

 We consider a nonlinear dynamical system under the influence of a $T_0$-periodic forcing $\mathbf{g}$:

 In the present paper, this dynamical system represents the forced compressible Navier--Stokes equations.
-Whether $\mathbf{g}(t)$ is zero or not, we assume that the system admits a $T_0$-periodic solution denoted $\mathbf{Q}(t)$.

-We now consider the linear response $\mathbf{q}'$ to infinitesimal forcing $\mathbf{g}'$ about the basic flow $\mathbf{Q}$.
+Whether $\mathbf{g}(t)$ is zero or not, we assume that the system admits a $T_0$-periodic solution denoted $\mathbf{Q}(t)$.\\ \, We now consider the linear response $\mathbf{q}'$ to infinitesimal forcing $\mathbf{g}'$ about the basic flow $\mathbf{Q}$.
 The forcing starts at an arbitrary time $t=t_0$, which is associated with a particular phase $0\leq \phi<2\pi$ of the basic flow such that